chaojiang06/wiki-auto/simplification/README.md

 ```

 3. You can perform generation using the following command.
+You can generate using the best checkpoint according to the cross-entropy loss, i.e. ``checkpoint_best.pt`` in the specified checkpoint directory.

 ```
 sh generate_lstm.sh <binarized data directory> <checkpoint> <output file name> <GPU device id> <split>